2

 Her aunt and uncle looked at each other and nodded.

-“Now that you mention it…”
+“Now that you mention it…” “You’re right.”

 “Oh no, I messed up.
 My judgment was way off...!”

-“That’s because you’re too rash sometimes.”
+“That’s because you’re too headstrong sometimes.”

-“So you can’t understand her either, huh?”
+“So that was because you don't understand her either, huh?”

-“No no, You didn’t do anything wrong Terra.
+“No no, you didn’t do anything wrong, Terra.
 It’s the guy’s fault for not accepting you!”

-While that was possible in theory, there weren’t that many men who fit the age and clan criteria.
+While that was possible in theory, there weren’t actually that many men who fit the age and clan criteria.
 As a result, the search for a suitable partner within the 16 Circ clans had become a major hassle.

 “Oba-sama, the bill...”